RhysBower/AirBC/project-final/README.md

 Tests are located in `tests` and can be run with PHPUnit.
 You can think of this as the same general system as JUnit.
 You can run the tests with `composer test` or `vendor/bin/phpunit --colors=always tests`.

+## Logging

+During development it is useful to monitor the application log stored id `logs/airbc.log`.
+It is useful to tail the log in terminal with `tail -f logs/airbc.log`.